-Our bylaws provide for a Board of seven members.
-The Board currently consists of six members.
+Our bylaws provide for a Board of, and the Board currently consists of, seven members.
 Our Board is divided into three classes, with staggered three-year terms.
-Each of Class A, B and C consists of two directors.
-The terms of the directors of each class expire at the annual meetings of stockholders to be held in

-2015 (Class C), 2016 (Class A), and 2017 (Class B).
+Each of Class A and B consists of two directors; Class C consists of three directors.
+The terms of the directors of each class expire at the annual meetings of stockholders to be held in 2018 (Class C), 2019 (Class A) and 2020 (Class B).
 At each annual meeting of stockholders, one class of directors will be elected for a term of three years to succeed the directors whose terms are expiring.
-The current Directors are: Class A - J. Patrick McIntyre and Richard S. Roberts; Class B - John M. R. Kneuer and James F. Lynch; and Class C - William A. Hasler and James Monroe III.
+The current Directors are: Class A - J. Patrick McIntyre and Richard S. Roberts; Class B - John M. R. Kneuer and James F. Lynch; and Class C - William A. Hasler, James Monroe III and Kenneth M. Young.

-Upon recommendation of the Nominating and Governance Committee, the Board has nominated William A. Hasler and James S. Monroe III for election as Class C Directors at the Annual Meeting.
-The nominations rest, in part, on each nominee's business experience, qualifications, skills and attributes described below.
+Upon recommendation of the Nominating and Governance Committee, the Board has nominated William A. Hasler, James Monroe III and Kenneth M. Young for election as Class C Directors at the Annual Meeting.
+The nominations rest, in part, on each nominee's diverse business experience, qualifications, skills and attributes described below.
 Each of these nominees has consented to being named in this proxy statement and has agreed to serve if elected.
-If you elect them, they will hold office until the annual meeting to be held in 2018 or until their successors have been elected and qualified.
-The Board is not aware of any reason why either nominee would be unable to serve as a director if elected.
+If you elect them, they will hold office until the annual meeting to be held in 2021 or until their successors have been elected and qualified.
+The Board is not aware of any reason why any nominee would be unable to serve as a director if elected.
 If prior to the Annual Meeting either nominee should become unable to serve as a director, the management proxies may vote for another nominee proposed by the Board, although proxies may not be voted for more than two nominees.
 If any director resigns, dies or is otherwise unable to serve out his term, or if the Board increases the number of directors, the Board may fill the vacancy for the balance of that director's term.
 Under our Bylaws, only the Board may fill vacancies on the Board.